AffiliateWP/affiliatewp-order-details-for-affiliates/readme.txt

 == Upgrade Notice ==

+Fix: The [affiliate_order_details] shortcode was not checking to see if the affiliate had access to the order details

 == Changelog ==

+= 1.1.1 =
+* Fix: The [affiliate_order_details] shortcode was not checking to see if the affiliate had access to the order details

 = 1.1 =
 * New [affiliate_order_details] shortcode for showing the order details on any WordPress page
-* New: Added support for WooCommerce Sequential Order Numbers Pro
+* New: Support for WooCommerce Sequential Order Numbers Pro
-* New: Hide columns if details are disabled
+* New: Table columns will now disappear if all details in that table column is hidden
-* New: Disable specific details from showing with new admin checkbox options
+* New: Specific details can be hidden by enabling admin checkboxes
 * Tweak: Moved add-on settings to the "integrations" tab of AffiliateWP
 * Tweak: Show "unpaid" referrals by default.
 This can be changed via the affwp_odfa_referral_args filter